parthasarathydNU/parthasarathydNU/README.md

 ### About Me

 I am a Generative AI Engineer with a strong focus on Generative Models and RAG architectures.
-I work with [Google AI Studio](https://aistudio.google.com/prompts/new_chat) and previously served as a Generative AI Research Assistant at Northeastern University in Boston.
+I work with [Google AI Studio](https://aistudio.google.com/prompts/new_chat) @ Google DeepMind and previously served as a Generative AI Research Assistant at Northeastern University in Boston.
 I am also an AWS Certified Solutions Architect Associate with 5 years of full-stack development experience.

 I am open to new opportunities where I can apply my skills to solve complex problems and drive innovation.
 With nearly 5 years of experience as a Full Stack Developer, I specialize in building scalable, cloud-native solutions and have a strong background in both frontend and backend technologies.
 My expertise spans JavaScript (React, NextJS, TypeScript), ThreeJS, D3, Python, Node.js, Java, Terraform, and various cloud platforms including AWS and GCP.